NZTechRally/nztechrally.nz/src/talks/nztechrally2025/quality-at-canva.md

 There were curveballs.
 We faced surprises — things we hadn’t considered: org changes, feature ownership shifts, unexpected technical or cost challenges.

 But I always came back to this question:
-Can we remove the manual testing phase on time?If not — what needs to change to make it possible?
+Can we remove the manual testing phase on time?
+If not — what needs to change to make it possible?
 That clarity helped me make fast decisions, offer realistic projections, and get high-level support when needed.

 So — what does success look like?